rdcm/web-api/README.md

 ## About

-Web api application prototype written in rust.
+Web api application prototype written in rust

-## Features:
+## Features

 - Clean architecture design with CQRS pattern
 - Crud api endpoints with actix-web and mongodb driver